MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/base-configuration-dev-test-environment.md

 If you do not already have an Azure subscription, you can sign up for a free trial at [Try Azure](https://azure.microsoft.com/pricing/free-trial/).
 If you have an MSDN or Visual Studio subscription, see [Monthly Azure credit for Visual Studio subscribers](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).

 > [!NOTE]
 > Virtual machines in Azure incur an ongoing monetary cost when they are running.
 This cost is billed against your free trial, MSDN subscription, or paid subscription.
-For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](https://azure.microsoft.com/pricing/details/virtual-machines/) and[Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).
+For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](https://azure.microsoft.com/pricing/details/virtual-machines/) and [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).
 To keep costs down, see [Minimizing the costs of test environment virtual machines in Azure](base-configuration-dev-test-environment.md#mincost).

 ![Test Lab Guides in the Microsoft Cloud](images/24ad0d1b-3274-40fb-972a-b8188b7268d1.png)

 > [!TIP]
-> Click [here](https://docs.com/officeitpro/4355/pdf-portal-ca-tlg-stack?c=ca4UTZ) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.
+> Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.

 ## Phase 1: Create the virtual network